DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 of shared interests.

-Some individual tenants were unhappy with the plans and decided to leave instead of protest.
+Some individual tenants were unhappy with the plans and decided to leave instead of protesting.
 The Serbian sound engineer Slobodan Bajic, who moved to the Netherlands in 1993 to go to art school, was one of them.
 'Job Heimans wants to make this into a hip and slick place.
 He is not really concerned with culture, only with the hip image culture has', Slobodan